Southwest Chopped Salad

 - Tossing in some minced jalapeno can add some heat and mangos instead of peaches work, too.
 If you don’t like cucumbers, leave them out.
 You can tweak the ingredients to your palate.

-- Make sure everything is chopped into bite-sized pieces.
+- When making a composed salad, make sure everything is chopped into bite-sized pieces.
 I also like to remove the skin on the tomatoes and peaches, but it’s not necessary if you’re short on time.

 - PRO-Tip: To make peeling easy, cut a shallow X into the skin on the non-stem side of these fruits, and drop them carefully into a pot of boiling water.
 After about 30-60 seconds, remove them to a bowl of ice water.
 The skins can then be easily removed with your fingers or a paring knife.